DhruvRajIyer/-ai-use-case-navigator/README.md

 ## 🌟 Features

-- 🔍 **Search** by company or use case name
+- 🔍 **Keyword Search** by company, use case name, or description
+- 🔮 **Semantic Search** using SentenceTransformer embeddings to find similar use cases
+- 💬 **AI Assistant** powered by OpenRouter for answering questions about AI use cases
 - 🧠 **Filter** by Business Function and AI Type
 - 📊 **Interactive table** with source links for each entry
-- 📁 Loads data from a clean CSV file
+- 🎨 **Card Layout** with expandable details and colored tags
+- 📁 **Cached Data Loading** for improved performance
-- 💡 Highlights use case outcomes and AI adoption trends
+- 💡 **Highlights** use case outcomes and AI adoption trends

 ---